PamplemousseMR/SightNitizer/README.md

 # SightProperties

-This project allow to get bundles dependancies in Sight, and check their presences in the `properties.cmake` file.
+This project allow to get bundles dependencies in Sight, and check their presences in the `properties.cmake` file.
 It also check that requires bundles in the `properties.cmake` are all used in xml or hpp/cpp files.

 ## Getting Started